Welcome to Subscribe On Youtube

 Description

-In a N x N grid representing a field of cherries, each cell is one of three possible integers.
+You are given an n x n grid representing a field of cherries, each cell is one of three possible integers.

-• 1 means the cell contains a cherry, that you can pick up and pass through;
+• 1 means the cell contains a cherry that you can pick up and pass through, or

 • -1 means the cell contains a thorn that blocks your way.

-Your task is to collect maximum number of cherries possible by following the rules below:
+Return the maximum number of cherries you can collect by following the rules below:

 Example 1: